-Civil legal aid is free legal assistance to those who cannot afford it.
-This legal assistance can look like the provision of direct services, as well as help offered through court-based self-help centers, community education, medical-legal partnerships, and online information.
+Civil legal aid is free legal assistance to those who cannot afford it, whether provided through direct services or court-based self-help centers, community education, medical-legal partnerships, and online information.
 Legal aid can help to improve the quality and efficiency of government programs, increase access to justice, and achieve policy outcomes and priorities.

 This Toolkit helps government policymakers, grant administrators, legal profession leaders, social service providers, legal aid or other advocates:

 - Learn about the evidence base for using legal aid to further specific policy and program goals;